rwynn/llave/README.md

 * Run `npm install` from the root llave folder.

+* Run `npm run chmod` to ensure the ironclad binaries are executable.

 * Run `node server.js` to start Webpack.

 * In another terminal window run `npm start` to start Electron.